-In the three months ended September 30, 2019, the Group recognized a \$0.1 million gain in the Income Statement as remeasurement of borrowing arrangements within finance gains.
-This relates to the adjustment of the carrying amount of our financial liability to reflect the revised estimated future cash flows from our existing credit facility with NovaQuest.
+In the nine months ended March 31, 2020, the Group recognized a \$0.1 million remeasurement gain in the Income Statement as remeasurement of borrowing arrangements within finance costs and other operating income, compared with a \$0.7 million remeasurement loss in the Income Statement as remeasurement of borrowing arrangements within other operating income and expenses in the nine months ended March 31, 2019.
+These remeasurement gains and losses, respectively, relate to the adjustment of the carrying amount of our financial liability to reflect the revised estimated future cash flows from our existing credit facility with NovaQuest.